 In partnership with some great London-based organisations we’re helping to ensure that more vulnerable young people have a safe place to live.
 The organisations we work with don’t simply provide a roof and a bed, they tackle the underlying causes of homelessness and ensure that young men and women get the right foundations, support and encouragement to realise their potential.

-The Cardinal Hume Centre was delighted in 2017 to receive funding from LHA to replace six old-fashioned hobs and ovens in our young person’s residence with modern induction hobs and more efficient ovens.
+Based in the heart of Westminster, The Cardinal Hume Centre helps individuals and families overcome poverty and the threat of homelessness.
+The charity runs a range of specialist services, including safe accommodation with round-the-clock support for 32 homeless young people.
+The Cardinal Hume Centre was delighted in 2017 to receive funding from LHA to replace six old-fashioned hobs and ovens in their young person’s residence with modern induction hobs and more efficient ovens.

 Having modern and easy to use cooking facilities has encouraged the 16-24 year olds living at the Centre to cook, spend more time in the kitchen and make valuable new friendships.

-The new equipment has also been a huge boon our Life Skills coordinator, Gaia Segal, who runs cooking sessions twice a week in our first floor kitchen (pictured).
-This valuable activity not only gives young people the opportunity to learn essential culinary skills, but also allow them to socialise over a meal with their fellow residents, and feel a sense of belonging.
+The new equipment has also been a huge boost, according to Life Skills coordinator, Gaia Segal, who runs cooking sessions twice a week in the first floor kitchen (pictured).
+This valuable activity not only gives young people the opportunity to learn essential culinary skills, but also allows them to socialise over a meal with their fellow residents, and feel a sense of belonging.
 Seeing our residents develop their cooking skills with the new equipment has been a highlight for Gaia.

 Albert Kennedy Trust